 For a little over two years, this question has sparked debate that rivaled the “shoulder thing that goes up” debacle.
-At some point in 2017, AR-15 owners noticed that Sig Sauer introduced a “stabilizing brace” for AR-15 pistols.
+At some point in 2014, AR-15 owners noticed that Sig Sauer introduced a “stabilizing brace” for AR-15 pistols.
 Originally intended to be strapped around the forearm for better recoil control, the brace started being used as a buttstock of sorts.
 Folks saw this unintended function as an opportunity to build a legal, pseudo-SBR with no paperwork: They would buy an 80 percent lower, build it, slap on a pistol upper, and throw a brace on their buffer tube.
 Boom, AR-15 pistol you can shoulder – or at least, could.

 But it’s 2019 and the debate raged on until just recently.
 Can you still shoulder a pistol brace?

-2017: ATF issues ruling on pistol braces
+2014: ATF issues ruling on pistol braces

 Basically, the ATF said no, shouldering a pistol brace does not make your AR-15 pistol a Short-Barreled Rifle (SBR) and thus, an NFA weapon.
 Some political leaders were quite unhappy at this clarification.
-After two more years of news cycles, legal talk and debate, the ATF released a final letter.

-“Any person who intends to use a handgun stabilizing brace as a shoulder stock on a pistol (having a rifled barrel under 16 inches in length or a smooth-bore firearm with a barrel under 18 inches in length) must first file an ATF Form 1 and pay the applicable tax because the resulting firearm will be subject to all provisions of the NFA.”
+“Any person who intends to use a handgun stabilizing brace as a shoulder stock on a pistol (having a rifled barrel under 16 inches in length or a smooth bore firearm with a barrel under 18 inches in length) must first file an ATF Form 1 and pay the applicable tax because the resulting firearm will be subject to all provisions of the NFA.”

 Can I still shoulder a pistol brace?

-• In 2017, the ATF said that shouldering a pistol didn’t make your AR-15 pistol an SBR.
+- In 2014, the ATF said that shouldering a pistol didn’t make your AR-15 pistol an SBR.